Hongao0611/Hongao0611.github.io/_pages/about.markdown

 published: true
 ---

-I am 朱虹翱 (pinyin: ZHŪ HÓNG ÁO), a first-year PhD student in computational linguistics.
+I am 朱虹翱 (pinyin: ZHŪ HÓNG ÁO), a first-year PhD student in computational linguistics at UCSD.
 Before that, I completed my undergraduate degree of Linguistics at Shanghai Jiao Tong University (SJTU), Shanghai, China.

 ### Research
 I have been engaging with computational linguistics and computational psycholinguistics in general.
 My research centered on the interpretation to LLMs' linguistic performance and its implication for language learnability.